Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Empirical Illustration

-In this section we discuss an application based on a type of model which is commonly used in economics.
-Specifically, we investigate the potential contribution of the interest rate spread and the growth in tax revenues in predicting regime changes in U.S. real output growth.
+In this section, we present an empirical illustration based on a regime-switching model of a type that is commonly used in economics.\footnote{An additional empirical example, which examines the predictive ability of an index of leading indicators for regime changes in U.S. output growth, is discussed in the Supplemental Material~\ref{SM:empiricalf}.} Specifically, we investigate the potential contribution of the interest rate spread and the growth in tax revenues in predicting regime changes in U.S. real output growth.
 The model is a variant of the specification used in the simulations and is given by